Gotta Get Up

 "Gotta Get Up" is a song written by American singer-songwriter Harry Nilsson and the opening track from his 1971 album Nilsson Schmilsson.
 It was first released as the B-side to his single "Without You".
 "Gotta Get Up" is an upbeat pop song with a music hall feeling and lyrics about transitioning from carefree youth to adult responsibility.
-Nilsson based the lyrics on his experiences working at a bank and on his parents.
+Nilsson based the lyrics on his parents and his experiences working at a bank.